-I have three crusts recipes I have used for this:
+I have many crust recipes I have used for this:

 - Grain Free/Egg Free Pie Crust @ The Spunky Coconut

-This recipe is so amazing, I never would have guessed a pot pie recipe would make it into my tattered and well-loved recipe notebook…but it has…and it is used again and again.
+This pot pie recipe is so amazing, I never would have guessed a pot pie recipe would make it into my tattered and well-loved recipe notebook…but it has…and it is used again and again.